gorlowski/crystal_musl/README.md

 (1) First install crystal.
 The scripts only work if the user running the
     scripts has write access to the folder where crystal is installed.

 I suggest installing crystal somewhere in your $HOME from the binary tarball for your platform that is provided on their project page.

 If you want to install this to a separate directory, you can explicitly set the installation PREFIX prior to compiling and installing the library dependencies.
 By default, the Makefile will look for a `crystal` executable on the path, get the absolute path, infer the crystal installation root from there, and then install its parts in there.
 It does not overwrite any parts of a core crystal installation.

 (2) You need to have musl installed on your machine.
 You should also install
     a wrapper for gcc that compiles with musl.
 On debian (and probably other debian-based distros), you can just install the `musl`, `musl-tools`, and `musl-dev` packages.
 I have only used this on debian buster.
+If your linux distribution does not have packages for a musl gcc wrapper, you can use the [musl-cross](https://bitbucket.org/GregorR/musl-cross) project,
+    although you probably want to try to find a recent fork that installs newer versions of musl and gcc.

 (3) Use the provided `Makefile` to download, compile, and install all libraries
     on which crystal programs depend using musl.